Corporate Governance /Risk Management / Corporate Compliance

 - Potential changes in power production business models

 - Changes in relevant policies and laws for system reliability

 - Potential cost-dependent changes in the electricity tariff structure

-- Study and assess the capability of operating renewable energy businesses in terms of personnel, budgets, and relevant policies and laws
+- Studying and assessing the capability of operating renewable energy businesses in terms of personnel, budgets, and relevant policies and laws

-- Study and keep abreast of renewable energy policies of different countries
+- Studying and keeping track of renewable energy policies of different countries

-- Determine investment goals and expand towards renewable energy businesses
+- Determining investment goals and expanding towards renewable energy businesses

-- Study and develop technology and price trends of energy storage devices/batteries
+- Studying and developing technology and price trends of energy storage devices/batteries

 Technological changes and digital transformation